-There has been a plethora of research conducted and articles produced proving that a company’s success and total funding relate directly to the observability of their data and how well they can process it.
+There has been a plethora of research conducted and articles produced proving that a company’s success and total funding relate directly to the observability of its data and how well it can process it.
 It is often a massive factor that sets apart those companies becoming unicorns from those that fail.

 The Data & AI landscape has enabled the merging of many different industries that typically couldn’t be aligned or operate together.
 Open-source technology has made it a lot easier for companies to flow and share their data with one another, and with most companies offering at least one type of SaaS solution, there is a 90% chance that there is going to be a data management and data component to it.

 These components have become widely adopted by the whole technology industry, FinTech, WealthTech, RegTech, InurTech and MedTech, and not just among start-ups.
 Over 92% of Fortune 500 companies have also adopted Data and AI components.
 Without doing so, they would not be able to keep up with the speed of emerging technologies as their infrastructure wouldn’t be able to support them.
 If companies don’t adapt now, one or two years down the line, their infrastructure would be so outdated that they would have to completely discard their existing solutions and build new ones from the ground up.